 This privacy notice is intended to be brief and clear, and does not cover every single way we handle your personal details in minute detail.
 However, we are happy to provide further information on request.

-ALSPAC aims to be as open as it can be in terms of giving people access to their information.
-Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
-If we do hold information about you we will:
+ALSPAC aims to be as open as it can be in terms of giving people access to their personal information.
+Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 2018.
+If we do hold information about you, we will: